KasparEtter/ef1p/pages/email/email.md

     This means that the client has to choose the `Salt` and the `IterationCount` and then generate the string `Salt + IterationCount + HashedKey` so that the user can paste it into the account configuration interface.
-    For this to work, setting and replacing the password would have to be standardized.
+    For this to work, setting and replacing the password would have to be standardized as well.
 12. **User impersonation after server compromise**:
     SCRAM is not resistant to a server compromise.
     If an attacker manages to control the server